Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/README.md

 # 100 Days of Code - The Complete Python Pro Bootcamp for 2021
-- Me practicing python building some of the interesting python projects
 # What was covered
 - OOP
 - Panda dataframe(Display data structure in table form)